MarcoMoya1/MarcoMoya1/README.md

 - 🔭 I’m currently working on creating a Training reference page for my  current company
 - 🌱 I’m currently learning advanced JavaScript and Jquery
 - 👯 I’m looking to collaborate on any project, I would love to improve my skills and learn more
-- 🤔 I’m looking for help with JavaScript
+- 🤔 I’m looking for help with JavaScript and Jquery

 - 📫 Reach Me at: 915marco@gmail.com , [Twitter Page](https://twitter.com/SBMarco33) or [LinkedIn](https://www.linkedin.com/in/marco-moya-6b806b198/)